The Diamondback 910SR Fitness Recumbent Bike is one of the more expensive bikes made for use in the home.

 The majority of customers report that the bike is easy to assemble, works well, has good support for their back and is smooth, gentle on the joints and they like being able to see their workout as they go.
 Some find it is a bike they can use every day.

 Diamondback 910SR Fitness Recumbent Bike Price

 The bike has a lot of good features included in the price.

 It provides you with a good solid base, more workout programs, more resistance levels, much easier seat adjustment and a better media bay than you get with the lower priced Diamondback 510 SR. It is overall easier to use and provides more convenient way to get your cardio exercise.

 I think for the price it would include Bluetooth or Wifi capability to work with a Fitness App for more workouts and a way to track and analyze progress of your workouts like say the Ironman Triathlon X-Class 410 Recumbent Bike.

-Although Amazon often has the best price on this bike online.
-Sometimes the company has deals on its site that are not offered on Amazon.
+Although Amazon can have this at a good price, at times the company has deals on its site that are not offered on Amazon or on other sites.

 The Diamondback Fitness 910SR Recumbent Bike is very well-built bike.
 It’s sturdy and stable.
 You get a smooth and comfortable workout.

 It can be used by a wide range of people for low impact cardio exercise workouts from those looking to rehab (under medical advice) and beginners through to those looking for very tough intense workouts.

 It’s quiet so won’t disturb others in the house and is easy to adjust for a range of sizes.